China's budget airlines spread wings, add routes

 "Low-cost travel has become a life style.
 Many of my colleagues would start chatting about how to get those 9 yuan ($1.41) or 99 yuan ($15.48) special offer tickets," Xia said.

-As Europe's pioneer no-frills airlines such as Ryanair and easyJet mature and move more upmarket, they are attracting business travellers as a way to stand out in the budget crowd.
+As Europe's pioneer no-frills airlines such as Ryanair (RYA.I) and easyJet (EZJ.L) mature and move more upmarket, they are attracting business travelers as a way to stand out in the budget crowd.

 CUTTING COSTS